AlexanderZhirov/alexanderzhirov/README.md

 ### Hi there 👋

 I'm Alexander Zhirov from Russia!
-I am engaged in development in C/C ++, study Linux, share and contribute to the spread of the philosophy of Open Source software.
+I am engaged in development in C/C++ and D, study Linux, share and contribute to the spread of the philosophy of Open Source software.

 - My homepage:     https://zhirov.kz/
 - My personal git: https://git.zhirov.kz/alexander